symphonyoss/bot-butler/README.md

 Scripts can be tested locally or deployed as a Docker container; additional scripts can be easily defined and distributed.

 ## Local run
+1. [Install yarn](https://yarnpkg.com/en/docs/install), a NodeJS build tool
-1. Checkout the bot-butler project - `git clone https://github.com/symphonyoss/bot-butler.git ; cd bot-butler`
+2. `git clone https://github.com/symphonyoss/bot-butler.git ; cd bot-butler` - Checkout the bot-butler project
-2. Configure environment variables (see below) - `cp env.sh.sample env.sh`
+3. `cp env.sh.sample env.sh` - Configure environment variables (see below)
-3. Generate the Hubot - `npm run generate-hubot`
-4. Run it - `npm run start-bot-butler`
+4. `yarn install --pure-lockfile` - Install all project dependencies (in `./node_modules` folder)
+5. `yarn generate-hubot` - Generate the hubot butler bot in `./butler-build` folder
+6. `yarn run start-bot-butler` - Run it

-If you want to clean the generated Hubot, simply type `rm -r ./build` from the project root folder; to know more about what scripts do, checkout [package.json](package.json).
+To clean the generated bot simply type `yarn run clean`; Yarn will delegate script execution to bash scripts located in the [./bootstrap](bootstrap) folder; to know more, checkout [package.json](package.json).

 ## Docker run
 1. Checkout project and set environment variables (as in local run)
 2. Create the Docker image - `docker build -t butler:v0.9.0 .`
 3. Run the Docker image - `docker run butler:v0.9.0`

-By default, the following folders will be mounted:
+The root folder of the project will be mounted on `/home/butler`; as such, the following folder will be inherited by default:
 - `src/scripts` into `/home/butler/scripts`
+- `./env.sh` into `/home/butler/env.sh`
+- `./bootstrap` into `/home/butler/bootstrap`
 - `./certs` into `/home/butler/certs`

 To override default values, use the following syntax:
 ```
-docker run -v /myscripts:/home/butler/scripts -v /mycerts:/home/butler/certs butler:v1.0.0
+docker run -v /myscripts:/home/butler/scripts -v /mycerts:/home/butler/certs butler:v0.9.0
 ```

 ## Configuration